Collen Sedibe: Leader of the Opposition: 2019–present

 In the 2019 general election, the EFF displaced the Democratic Alliance as the ANC's official opposition in the provincial legislature; Sedibe was again ranked first on the party list and was re-elected to his legislative seat.
 He was also on the EFF's national party list, for election to the South African Parliament, but, ranked 179th, he did not gain election to a national seat.
 When the provincial legislature was constituted, the EFF nominated Sedibe for election as Speaker of the Mpumalanga Provincial Legislature, but he was defeated in a vote by Busisiwe Shiba.
 On 17 September 2022, during a party elective conference in Mbombela, he was elected to a third term as EFF Provincial Chairperson in Mpumalanga, with Rhulani Qhibi as his new deputy; he defeated a challenge from Stan Hlatshwayo, earning over 400 votes to Hlatshwayo's 287.

 Personal life

 As of 2012, Sedibe was a single father of two children.

+On 29 March, 2025, a warrant of arrest was issued for EFF's Collen Sedibe, after he threatened the life of a service provider in connection with a multimillion-rand department of education contract.